enmipatiopr.com

 Ponce

-Originally the residence of the Salazar family, the building that now houses the Museo de la Historia de Ponce was constructed in 1911.
-Designed by architect Blass Silva Boucher, it showcases a distinctive blend of neoclassical and Mudéjar architectural styles.
-In 1992, the structure was transformed into a museum to mark the 300th anniversary of Ponce’s founding in 1692.
+Originally built as the Salazar family residence in 1911, the building that now hosts the Museo de la Historia de Ponce was designed by architect Blass Silva Boucher.
+It features a unique combination of neoclassical and Mudéjar architectural styles.
+In 1992, the building was converted into a museum to commemorate the 300th anniversary of Ponce’s founding in 1692.

 3. Museo Castillo Serrallés